 Analysis of Time to Love by Taufiq Rafat

-Taufiq Rafat is the first Pakistani poet, born in Sialkot in 1927 and died in 1998, has been writing poetry in English for a long time.
-He was influenced by T.S Eliot, W.H Auden, Ezra Pound, and Derek Walcott.
-He was only a poet but a good critic as well.
+Taufiq Rafat is the first Pakistani poet born in Sialkot in 1927 and died in 1998, has been writing poetry in English, using a multilevel approach to explore themes of love.
+He was influenced by T.S., whose innovative use of speech used by the poet inspired a new wave of poetic expression.
+Eliot, W.H.
+Auden, Ezra Pound, and Derek Walcott.
+He was not only a poet but a good critic as well.
 He spent his whole life in Pakistan.
-His poetry is about conflicts between rural and urban, past and present, tradition and modernity, etc. He was the first-ever Pakistani written play in verse form, named The Foothold, published in 1965.
-He translated Bullay Shah and Punjabi poet Qadar Shah's Poetry.
-It’s really difficult to maintain rhyme and meter in translated poems but he has done it very beautifully.
-He has a beautiful collection of 150 poems.
-Other Pakistani writers were encomiastic reviews of him.
+His poetry is about conflicts between rural and urban, past and present, tradition and modernity, etc. He was the first-ever Pakistani to write a play in verse form, named The Foothold, published in 1965.
+He translated Bullay Shah and Punjabi poet Qadar Shah's Poetry, using a multilevel approach to capture the essence of their messages.
+It’s really difficult to maintain rhyme and meter in translated poems, but he has done it very beautifully, showcasing the figures of speech used in his work.
+He has a beautiful collection of 150 poems, each one a unique noun that captures a moment in time.
+Other writers wrote encomiastic reviews of him, highlighting how his figurative language reveals meanings that resonate across generations.

 Taufiq Rafat shows maturity in his early published work.
-He is also a poet of love.
-But the love poems eschew the cloying emotionality of the bad ghazal.
-Such poems are lyrical and this one “The Time to Love” has deliberate Shakespearian echoes.
+He is also a poet of love, using figures of speech and lexical categories indicated in Taufiq to express deep emotions, while his analysis of language features establishes a unique voice.
+But the love poems eschew the cloying emotionalism of the bad ghazal, employing consonance to enhance their impact.
+Such poems are lyrical, and this one, “The Time to Love”, has deliberate Shakespearean echoes.
 The function of these echoes seems to be to underline the contrast between Renaissance freedom and spontaneity and inhibitions and schematization of the present puritanical way of life in Pakistan.

 THE TIME TO LOVE